StatistikStadtZuerich/sszvis/docs/area-chart-stacked/README.md

 ### Configuration

-The stacked.area component uses a [d3 stack layout](https://github.com/mbostock/d3/wiki/Stack-Layout) under the hood, so some of its configuration properties are similar.
+The stackedArea component uses a [d3 stack layout](https://github.com/mbostock/d3/wiki/Stack-Layout) under the hood, so some of its configuration properties are similar.

 #### `area.x(x)`